Health-RI/The-FAIR-Metroline/pages/metroline_steps/create_or_reuse_a_semantic_model.md

 ### Step 1 – Prepare your data for modelling
 This initial step ensures exactly what pieces of information should be included in the semantic model.
 This simply means deciding what's "in" and what's "out" by identifying the specific concepts from your subject area that the model will represent.

+{% include info-box.html type="example" title="Example - step 1" text="
-*Example:* As preparation, the HRI Clinic defines the following main elements as part of their model's scope: `PatientID`, `VisitDate`, `ReasonForVisit`, and `Doctor`.
+As preparation, the HRI Clinic defines the following main elements as part of their model's scope: `PatientID`, `VisitDate`, `ReasonForVisit`, and `Doctor`.
+" %}

 Additional information on preparation can be found in the [Metroline Step: Analyse data semantics]({{site.baseurl}}/metroline_steps/analyse_data_semantics) page.

 ### Step 2 – Search for existing models
 Before creating a new model, first investigate existing semantic metadata models to see if one (or more) can be reused.
 To support this decision (taken in step 3), gather the following information from each potential reuse candidate model:

-- **Scope and domain coverage**: Does the model represent the entities and relationships relevant to your context?
+- **Scope and domain coverage**.
+Does the model represent the entities and relationships relevant to your context?
-- **Granularity**: Is it too general or too detailed for your needs?
+- **Granularity**.
+Is it too general or too detailed for your needs?
-- **Community adoption**: Is it actively maintained and used in your field?
+- **Community adoption**.
+Is it actively maintained and used in your field?
-- **Licensing and openness**: What are the conditions for reusing and extending the model?
+- **Licensing and openness**.
+What are the conditions for reusing and extending the model?

 Start by searching in well-maintained repositories.
 The [OntoUML/UFO Catalog](http://w3id.org/ontouml-models/) is an example of a catalogue of models that you can use to check for existing models.
 For ontologies, you can check the following resources: